 Renaissance: Scheherazade, Song for all Seasons top 10

 Simon And Garfunkel: Bookends, Bridge Over Troubled Waters

 Paul Simon: Graceland review

 Styx: Grand Illusion

 There are of course other albums that I could easily swap for some of the above and feel just as good about the list.
 It's a fine line between 49 and 51.

 So what's up with England?
-Terrible food - amazing music!
+The most amazing music I've ever heard!
 21.5 of my 50 albums, 43%, come from British groups, primarily progressive rock.
 (Guilty counts as half British thanks to Barry Gibb.)
 And if I really had to rank these 50 albums in order, those 22 albums would probably bubble up to the top 30.
 I've been listening to The Beatles, Yes, Genesis, and Renaissance for 35 years, and I still get goosebumps.

 My favorite song?
 You gotta be kidding!
 So many, each unique, each wonderful in its own way.
 But in a moment of boredom my roomate in college just had to know my favorite song, and after some thought I came up with "Bridge Over Troubled Water".
 It could be written for a lover, a spouse, a child, a parent, a friend - it doesn't matter - it's an expression of pure agape love.
 Rather like Carole King's "You've Got a Friend".
 For romantic love there's: Barry Manilow "Could it be Magic", John Denver "Annie's Song", Chicago "Color My World", Carpenters "One Love", Lonestar "Amazed", Anne Murray "You Needed Me", and many more.
 And then there are songs of joy, and peace, and even crushing sadness, those have their place too.
 But still, 35 years after the question was first posed to me in college, I keep coming back to "Bridge Over Troubled Water".